Genus-one open string amplitudes on AdS$_5\times$S$^3$ from CFT: Setup

 where the function $\mathcal{G}$ is a polynomial of degree 2 in $y$, the $\eta$-variables are contracted via $\langle \eta_i \eta_j\rangle = \eta_{i}^a \eta_{j}^b \epsilon_{ab}$, and we define the cross-ratios as

 So far we have used only the bosonic symmetries.
 Further constraints can be obtained by considering the fermionic generators of the superconformal group, leading to the so-called superconformal Ward identities \cite{Nirschl:2004pa}.
-The solution to these additional constraints takes the form

-Importantly, the \textit{reduced} correlator $\mathcal{H}^{I_1 I_2 I_3 I_4}(U,V)$ contains all the coupling dependence of the correlator and, as indicated, no longer depends on the $SU(2)_R$ R-symmetry cross-ratio $y$.
-On the other hand, the \textit{protected} part $\mathcal{G}_0^{I_1 I_2 I_3 I_4}(U,V;y)$ is coupling-independent and can therefore be computed in generalised free field theory via Wick contractions.
-However, note that the above splitting \eqref{eq:solution_SCWI} is in general \textit{not} unique, a fact which will become important later on in Section \ref{sec:block_decomposition}.
-For now, we define $\mathcal{G}_0$ and $\mathcal{H}$ by requiring that each of them is crossing symmetric by itself.\footnote{This definition is consistent with $\mathcal{G}_0$ being computed by Wick contractions, which results in a manifestly crossing symmetric expression.}
+The solution to these additional constraints takes the form Importantly, the \textit{reduced} correlator $\mathcal{H}^{I_1 I_2 I_3 I_4}(U,V)$ contains all the coupling dependence of the correlator and, as indicated, no longer depends on the $SU(2)_R$ R-symmetry cross-ratio $y$.
+On the other hand, the \textit{protected} part $\mathcal{G}_0^{I_1 I_2 I_3 I_4}(U,V;y)$ is coupling-independent.
+As we will see later, we only need to know its leading order large $N$ contribution, which corresponds to disconnected contributions to the correlator and can be computed in generalised free field theory.
+However, note that the above splitting \eqref{eq:solution_SCWI} is in general \textit{not} unique, a fact which will become important in Section \ref{sec:block_decomposition} when we introduce the superconformal block decomposition.
+For now, we define $\mathcal{G}_0$ and $\mathcal{H}$ by requiring that each of them is crossing symmetric by itself.

 \paragraph{Flavour symmetry:} In order to discuss the properties under crossing, we need to take care of one additional complication which correlators describing scattering of gluons exhibit, namely the flavour indices.
 In the present case, the gauge group is given by $SO(8)$ and as noted above the operators $\mathcal{O}_p^{I}$ transform in the adjoint irrep $\mathbf{28}$.
 A convenient way to process the flavour symmetry is to decompose the correlator into irreps -- labelled by $\mathbf{a}$ -- which appear in the tensor product of the adjoint representation with itself: